AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/introduction.md

 Businesses and organizations use SSL certificates to secure their websites and allow their customers to place trust in them.
 To use the SSL protocol, a web server requires the use of an SSL certificate.

-When an entity, such as an organization or business, requests a certificate from a CA (Certificate Authority), the CA completes a verification process.
+When an entity, such as an organization or business, requests a certificate from a Certificate Authority (CA), the CA completes a verification process.
 This process can range from verifying domain name control to collecting company registration documents and subscriber agreements.
 After an entity's information is verified, the CA signs their public key using the CA's private key.
 Because all major Certificate Authorities have root certificates in web browsers, the entity's certificate is linked through a *chain of trust*, and the web browser recognizes it as a trusted certificate.

 >[!IMPORTANT]
 >